 The area is home to a pristine saltwater complex filled with everything fish need to flourish—and they do.

-The fishing season typically begins May 1st and runs through the end of September.
-May, June, and July are the top months for kings, though there are good numbers in the area into September.
+Species: May, June, and July are the top months for kings, although there are good numbers into September.
 Dolly Varden are well-represented in May and June.
 Halibut are available all summer long.
 Silvers begin showing in June and build through July, August, and September.
 Lingcod are available all year long.
-Stream fishing is available for either salmon, trout, or steelhead.
-The time of year determines the species that are available.
+Each trip is personalized.

 Fishing Season: May through July are prime months for kings.

-Each trip is personalized.
-You'll wake each morning in a secluded, pristine cove.
-Enjoy a cup of coffee on the back deck while you ponder the difficult decisions of the day: Should you pick up crab or shrimp pots; fly fish for salmon, trout or steelhead; mooch for salmon; jig for halibut in the salt; play with some ling cod in the kelp; or snap pictures of the breathtaking scenery?
-In May and September, there are more stream fishing opportunities than in other months.
-Stream fishing requires longer boat rides between fishing locations.
+Options: You'll wake each morning in a secluded, pristine cove.
+Enjoy a cup of coffee on the back deck while you ponder the difficult decisions of the day: Should you pick up crab or shrimp pots; fly fish for salmon, trout or steelhead; mooch for salmon; jig for halibut in the salt; play with some ling cod in the kelp; take in a little kayaking, or snap pictures of the breathtaking scenery?

-Equipment: All fishing equipment, premium bait, raingear and boots are provided for your use.
+Equipment: All salt and freshwater fishing gear is provided, plus premium bait, rain gear and boots are provided.

 The Huntress 60' Liveaboard

-Generator-powered electricity is available until late evening and then turned off until early morning.
-Intermittent Wi-Fi is available, and there is a radio on board should an emergency arise.
+Power and Communication: Generator-powered electricity is available until late evening and then turned off until early morning.
+Intermittent Wi-Fi is available, and there is a radio onboard should an emergency arise.

-A two-hour flight out of Seattle puts you in Sitka.
-You'll be met at the airport in Sitka by a lodge representative who will drive you to the liveaboard, a short 15-minute drive.
+Sitka is a two-hour flight from Seattle.
+From the Sitka Airport, a lodge representative will drive you to the liveaboard, a short 15-minute drive.